finbourne/lusid-sdk-java-preview/sdk/docs/ChartOfAccountsApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ChartOfAccountsApi apiInstance = new ChartOfAccountsApi(defaultClient);
-    String scope = "scope_example"; // String | The scope of the chart of account.
+    String scope = "scope_example"; // String | The scope of the chart of accounts.
-    String code = "code_example"; // String | The code of the chart of account.
+    String code = "code_example"; // String | The code of the chart of accounts.
 Together with the scope this uniquely identifies              the chart of accounts.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list the TimeVariant properties decorated on Accounts.
 Defaults to the current LUSID              system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Accounts.
 Defaults to              returning the latest version if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing charts of accounts; this              value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request.
 Also, if set, a start value cannot be provided.